 Gas is expensive, and many families are looking to electric bikes as a potential car replacement now that they’ve become reliable and affordable.
 Electric cargo bikes are the ultimate stand-in for a full-size vehicle.
 Bikes in this class offer storage for standard day-to-day errands.
 With the right cargo electric bike, you can make a run to the grocery store, pick up your laundry, and even take your kid to school.

-On this list, the X Cycle Swoop and the Specialized Globe Haul LT are standout family cargo bikes.
+On this list, Specialized Globe Haul LT and the Lectrc XPedition are standout family cargo bikes.
 Both models are available with modular accessories that can be customized to fit the rider’s lifestyle From two-seat kid haulers to large front racks, these bikes are viable alternatives to a car payment.

-Because electric cargo bikes tend to be large and heavy, many have options for multiple batteries, which may be a good option if you’re planning to consistently haul a lot of weight.
+Because electric cargo bikes tend to be large and heavy, many have options for multiple batteries, which may be a good option if you’re planning to consistently haul a lot of weight or travel longer distances.
 Cargo bikes won’t offer the speed of performance models or the off-road capabilities of mountain bikes, but that’s not what they’re made for.

 Electric Mountain Bikes

 On this list, the Specialized Turbo Levo Alloy is a beast of a mountain bike.
-It has all of the high-end components we’d expect from a $3,500 Specialized model, plus a reliable frame-integrated battery and a mid-drive motor that cranks out 90Nm of torque.
+It has all of the high-end components we’d expect from a $7,000 Specialized model, plus a reliable frame-integrated battery and a mid-drive motor that cranks out 90Nm of torque.
+For a more affordable entry point to e-MTBs, the Aventon Ramblas is a solid option to consider at $2,899.

 If you love mountain biking but could use a little help on the climbing segments, electric mountain bikes are a glorious solution.